 Our teaching draws on a range of disciplines such as sociology, psychology and human rights to provide you with a dynamic understanding of a wide range of legal concepts, values, principles and rules of English law, criminological theories and criminal justice practice.
 A high proportion of your time will be spent working face to face with tutors, developing your understanding of legal and criminological issues and the core skills and competencies that legal practitioners are expected to have.

-Our dedicated Careers Advisor has established links with graduate recruiters and can help you to obtain a graduate role.
+Our dedicated Careers Adviser has established links with graduate recruiters and can help you to obtain a graduate role.
 You will be supported to map out your aptitudes and create a career plan.
-We also provide personalised sessions in CV and application writing, presentations, mock-interviews, and commercial-awareness training, as well as opportunities to develop your networking skills.
+We also provide personalised sessions in CV and application writing, presentations, mock-interviews and commercial-awareness training, as well as opportunities to develop your networking skills.

 Here are examples of the modules we currently offer: